Laragear/WebAuthn/README.md

 * Registration (attestation) and Login (assertion) challenges use the current request session.
 * Only one ceremony can be done at a time.
-* Challenges are pulled from the session on resolution, independently of their result.
+* Challenges are pulled (retrieved and deleted from source) from the session on resolution, independently of their result.
 * All challenges and ceremonies expire at 60 seconds.
 * WebAuthn User Handle is UUID v4, reusable if another credential exists.
 * Credentials can be blacklisted (enabled/disabled).
-* Public Keys are encrypted in the database automatically.
+* Public Keys are encrypted by with application key in the database automatically.

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.